Request Florida Records

 Court access by court order or in camera inspection

-Section 119.071(2)(l)4. authorizes release pursuant to court order.
-A judge can also conduct an in camera inspection under section 119.07(1)(g) (a private review by the judge) to determine whether the exemption actually applies and whether release is appropriate.
+Section 119.071(2)(l)4. lets a court order release.
+A judge can also do an in camera inspection under section 119.07(1)(g).
+That is a private review by the judge.
+The judge decides whether the exemption applies and whether release is right.

 Section 943.1718 is a separate statute.
-It is not the source of the privacy carveouts. §943.1718 requires every Florida law enforcement agency that permits its officers to wear body cameras to adopt written policies and procedures governing the cameras' use, maintenance, storage, retention of recordings, training, and release.
-The statute also confirms that Chapter 934, the Florida wiretap law, does not apply to body-camera recordings.
+It is not the source of the privacy carve-outs. §943.1718 makes every Florida law enforcement agency that lets its officers wear body cameras adopt written policies.
+The policies have to cover use, upkeep, storage, retention of recordings, training, and release.
+The statute also makes clear that Chapter 934, the Florida wiretap law, does not apply to body-camera recordings.

 Officer's right to review their own footage before writing a report

-Section 943.1718(2)(d) permits the officer who recorded the footage to review their own body-camera recording before writing a report or providing a statement about the recorded event.
-That access right is built into the policies-and-procedures statute, not the privacy exemption.
+Section 943.1718(2)(d) lets the officer who recorded the footage watch their own recording.
+They can do this before writing a report or giving a statement about the event.
+That right sits in the policies-and-procedures statute.
+Not the privacy exemption.

 The active criminal investigation overlay

-When body cam footage captures an ongoing investigation, the active criminal investigative information exemption under section 119.071(2)(c)1. can apply on top of section 119.071(2)(l).
-The Fourth District in Christy v.
+When body cam footage shows an ongoing case, the active criminal investigative information exemption under section 119.071(2)(c)1. can apply on top of section 119.071(2)(l).
+The Fourth District ruled on this in Christy v.
 Palm Beach County Sheriff's Office, 698 So.
 2d 1365 (Fla.
-4th DCA 1997), confirmed that the agency carries the burden of proving the active criminal investigative exemption applies and that the exemption is not intended to keep records sealed forever.
+4th DCA 1997).
+The agency has to prove the active investigative exemption applies.
+The exemption is not meant to keep records sealed forever.

 Time, date, location of the incident: still public

-Once given to the defendant in discovery: generally no longer exempt as criminal investigative information
+Once handed to the defendant in discovery: usually no longer shielded

-Section 119.011(3)(c)5. excludes from the criminal-investigative-information definition any document given to the person arrested.
-The Fourth District in Bludworth v.
+Section 119.011(3)(c)5. takes any document given to the arrested person out of the criminal investigative information box.
+The Fourth District ruled on this in Bludworth v.
 Palm Beach Newspapers, Inc., 476 So.
 2d 775 (Fla.
-4th DCA 1985), held that once material is given to the defendant in discovery, the active-investigation analysis becomes irrelevant for that material.
+4th DCA 1985).
+Once a record is handed to the defendant in discovery, the active-investigation question drops out for that record.
 Defense receipt is the most common doorway to public release.
-Note that this analysis is independent of section 119.071(2)(l); under the statute's non-supersession rule at §119.071(2)(l)7., if the privacy-based body-cam exemption still applies (for example, the footage is from inside a private residence), defense receipt does not by itself unlock public release.
+One caveat.
+This is separate from section 119.071(2)(l).
+Under the non-override rule at §119.071(2)(l)7., the privacy body-cam exemption can still apply.
+For example, footage from inside a private home stays shielded.
+Defense receipt by itself does not unlock public release in that case.

 Other overlays that can redact (not seal) parts of the footage

-These call for redaction (faces blurred, audio bleeped) rather than wholesale sealing.
-Section 119.07(1)(d) requires the agency to redact exempt portions and produce the rest.
+These call for redaction.
+Faces blurred.
+Audio bleeped.
+Not sealing the whole file.
+Section 119.07(1)(d) makes the agency redact exempt parts and hand over the rest.
 A blanket withholding because part of the recording is exempt is not allowed.

 How to ask for body cam footage (request strategy)

-Identify the footage by date, time, location, officer, incident or case number
+Pin the footage down: date, time, location, officer, incident or case number

-A good body-cam request specifies the date and time window, the location or address, the officer name and badge number when known, the incident or case number, and a clear scope statement: the entire response to incident XXXX, beginning with activation of the body-worn camera through the close of the encounter.
+A good body-cam request lists the date and time window.
+The location or address.
+The officer name and badge number, if you have them.
+The incident or case number.
+And a clear scope line.
+Try: "the entire response to incident XXXX, from when the body-worn camera was turned on through the end of the encounter."

 Cap your costs in the request

-Tell the agency to provide a written cost estimate before producing anything that would cost more than a stated dollar amount.
+Tell the agency to send a written cost estimate before producing anything that would cost more than a set dollar amount.
 Body cam invoices are where five-figure surprises happen most often.
-A cost cap forces the agency to talk before billing.
+A cost cap makes the agency talk before billing.

 Ask for inspection in lieu of copies

-Inspection is generally free.
-If you do not need a duplicate file, ask to view the footage at the agency.
-The labor for screening is still in play, but the duplication cost drops out.
+Inspection is mostly free.
+If you do not need a copy, ask to view the footage at the agency.
+The screening labor is still in play.
+But the duplication cost drops out.

 Demand the §119.07(1)(f) written basis for any redaction or denial

-Section 119.07(1)(f) requires the agency to articulate the basis for any redaction or withholding in writing on request.
+Section 119.07(1)(f) makes the agency state the basis for any redaction or withholding in writing if you ask.
 Make the agency name the statute.
 Then read it.
-The agency may be claiming a section that does not actually cover what was redacted.
-Section 119.07(1)(g) authorizes a court to conduct an in camera inspection if the dispute reaches litigation.
+The agency may be citing a section that does not cover what was redacted.
+Section 119.07(1)(g) lets a court do an in camera inspection if the dispute heads to court.

 Re-request after charging and after discovery

 The same footage changes status as the case moves.
-If the active investigation exemption is the only basis for withholding, calendar a re-request after charging, after defense discovery, and after final disposition.
+If the active investigation exemption is the only reason for withholding, calendar a re-request after charging.
+After defense discovery.
+And after final disposition.

 When the agency hands you a five-figure invoice

 Inflated invoices for body cam are common.
-The agency cites extensive review-and-redaction labor under section 119.07(4)(d).
-Some of those bills are legitimate.
+The agency cites long review-and-redaction labor under section 119.07(4)(d).
+Some bills are valid.
 Many are not.
-Tactics: narrow the request to a specific officer or window, ask to inspect first and copy selectively, propose batched (rolling) production.
+Tactics: narrow the request to one officer or window.
+Ask to inspect first and copy only what you need.
+Propose batched (rolling) production.
 For the full playbook, see the special service charge trap.

 A note for charged defendants

-If you are facing charges and considering a public records request for body cam of your own arrest, pause and talk to defense counsel first.
-As a defendant, the fastest route is usually criminal discovery under Florida Rule of Criminal Procedure 3.220, not a public records request.
-Section 119.07(8) makes a defendant's public records request trigger reciprocal discovery obligations.
+Are you facing charges and weighing a public records request for body cam of your own arrest?
+Pause.
+Talk to defense counsel first.
+As a defendant, the fastest route is usually criminal discovery under Florida Rule of Criminal Procedure 3.220.
+Not a public records request.
+Section 119.07(8) makes a defendant's public records request trigger reciprocal discovery duties.
 That can have consequences your defense lawyer needs to weigh before the request goes out.

 Frequently asked questions